kedbin/relearn.ing/src/content/journal/entry-002.md

 ## 3. The Neuro-Loop: Opportunity Cost of Attention

-The entry mentions the compulsive checking of a cashback update.
+I mentioned the compulsive checking of a cashback update in my notes.
 > *"There is diminished returns when checking every minute vs checking after a few hours."*

 This is a failure to calculate **Opportunity Cost**.
 Every time you check a status update, you pay a "Switching Cost"—your brain has to disengage from deep work, refocus on the trivial update, and then attempt to re-engage.